Access and Leverage Memory Metrics for Azure

-A low score indicates that the current VM is over-sized and CloudCheckr will recommend you downsize it.
-A high score indicates that the VM is under-sized and CloudCheckr will recommend you upgrade it.
+A low score indicates that the current Virtual Machine is over-sized and CloudCheckr will recommend you downsize it.
+A high score indicates that the Virtual Machine is under-sized and CloudCheckr will recommend you upgrade it.

-CloudCheckr will also recommend moving a VM from one instance family to another—for example, downsizing from a D2s_v3 to a Standard A0 machine.
+CloudCheckr will also recommend moving a Virtual Machine from one instance family to another - for example, downsizing from a D2s_v3 to a Standard A0 machine.

 CloudCheckr scores VMs based on several parameters such as: